ceejbot/monitoring-budget/slides.md

 process.emit('metric', { name: 'heartbeat' });
 ```

 ^ Every service npm runs in production has one of these.
+Every host has a collector.

 ---